Community and Partnership Advisory Groups, Advisers & Professional Experts

 Why we process this information

+The Police and Crime Commissioner also processes the advice or opinion given by the adviser or expert by way of a 'public task'.
 We process this information in order to fulfil the Police and Crime Commissioner's contractual obligations and as a 'public task' by way of the Police Reform and Social Responsibility Act 2011 and the Elected Local Policing Bodies (Specified Information) Order 2012 .

 Who we share it with